LucaDiFiori/CPP---Module---02/README.md

-## 2. OVERLOADING OPERATOR USING THE NON-MEMBER FUNCTION (FRIEND FUNCTION) SYNTAX
+## 2.OVERLOADING OPERATOR USING THE NON-MEMBER FUNCTION (FRIEND FUNCTION) SYNTAX
 For some operators (like << and >>), overloading as a friend function is more common

 ***